almedso/ronto/docs/source/user/rontofile.rst

   up in shell history
 * Injection via shell environment variables might be important if secrets need to be passed on.
+* Injection via shell environment might be complicated when used in a docker environment

 There are two constraints: